Will Benson Player Props: Reds vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 15th-ranked team ERA across all league pitching staffs (4.19).
+- The Cardinals have a 4.25 team ERA that ranks 17th across all MLB pitching staffs.

 - The Cardinals surrender the seventh-fewest home runs in baseball (63 total, one per game).